nbisc/nbisc/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at Phytec Messtechnik GmbH
-- 🌱 I’m currently learning python, openpyxl, pandas, pylatex and much more
+- 🌱 I’m currently learning python, labgrid, openpyxl, pandas, pylatex and much more

 <!--